 6) Screen Options: allows you to customize the WordPress screen to your individual needs.
 You can hide or add individual boxes, set a different WordPress panel layout, etc.

-Important elements hidden here that may be useful when writing posts are:
+Important elements are hidden here that may be useful when writing posts are:

-Not all templates support excerpt.
+Not all templates support excerpts.
 It depends on the author.